 Day 1: Salar de Uyuni

-After the very delayed departure from Uyuni (due to organisational mishaps on part of the driver and the tour company that will prove to be common themes throughout the trip), we set off into the blaring sun and make our first stop at something called the Train Graveyard.
+After the very delayed departure from Uyuni (due to organisational mishaps on the part of the driver and the tour company that will prove to be common themes throughout the trip), we set off into the blaring sun and make our first stop at something called the Train Graveyard.
 It’s pretty much what it sounds like, and it’s crawling with gringos taking photos on the trains, in front of the trains, and under the trains.
-I have no interest in crawling on old trains, take me to the salt, please.
+I have no interest in crawling on old trains, just take me to the salt, please.

 My only gripe is that there are a lot of people around.
 Like, a lot.
 To escape the crowds, we run off towards Isla Inkawasi, a cactus island floating in the middle of the flats surprisingly alone, and take photos off into the distance.
 I’m also inappropriately delighted when the car breaks down a short while into the continuing drive and we get to sit in the middle of the Salar no where near the tourist spot that everyone stops.
-Finally we can take in the immense beauty of where we are.
+Finally, we can take in the immense beauty of where we are.

 Day 2: the Lagunas

 Today is a flurry of stops, taking in the incredible landscapes of Chuguana Desert, Ollagüe Volcano, Laguna Cañapa, Siloli Desert, and the distinctive Árbol de Piedra.
 By midday, we enter the expansive Reserva Nacional de Fauna Andina Eduardo Avaroa (which is an extra fee, annoyingly) and continue the drive towards the well-known Laguna Colorada.